Speed Racer: The Videogame: Gameplay

 Each version of the game has its own unique control method.
-The PS2 version uses a standard control setup, in which an analog stick controls steering and buttons are used for pedals and car-fu moves.
+The PS2 version uses a standard control setup, with an analog stick used for steering and buttons used for pedals and car-fu moves.
 The Nintendo DS version is played entirely with d-pad and buttons, although the player can tap the touch screen to zoom in and out on a position meter that it displays.
-The Wii version can only be played by the Wii Remote itself turned sideways, with or without the Wii Wheel, leveraging its motion controls to steer and perform stunt and car-fu moves; analog control is not supported in that version as it does not allow external attachments that feature analog sticks.
+The Wii version can only be played with the Wii Remote turned sideways, with or without the Wii Wheel, leveraging its motion controls to steer and perform stunt and car-fu moves; analog control is not supported.

-There are a total of 20 selectable characters from the film in the game (25 in the PS2 version), each with their own unique vehicle.
-Each character also has a specific rival, whom, should the player destroy or finish the race before, award bonus points.
-For example, Speed Racer's rival is Jack "Cannonball" Taylor.
-In certain gameplay modes, players can enter alliances with other racers, who will attempt to interfere with the player's rival.
-Performing "car-fu" on allies will penalize the player, however.
-Each character's car has different stats, of which there are 4 in total.
+There are a total of 20 playable racers from the film in the game (25 in the PS2 version and 16 on the Nintendo DS version), each with their own unique vehicle with its own stats.
+Each racer also has a default set of ally and rival racers, e.g. Speed Racer's ally is Trixie, while his rival is Jack "Cannonball" Taylor.
+The player is awarded bonus points for performing "car-fu" on the rival or destroying their car.
+In certain gameplay modes, the player can also form or break alliances with other racers.
+Allies will attempt to interfere with the player's rival, but the player will receive penalty should they perform "car-fu" on allies.